Select a program of interest and we’ll connect you with trade schools that match your goals.

 Tip: Some programs have waitlists, so apply several months before your preferred start date.

-What to Look for in a Maryland Phlebotomy Program
+What to look for in a Maryland Phlebotomy program

 When you compare schools, focus on these points:

-- Accreditation - Ensures the program meets quality standards.
+Accreditation Ensures the program meets quality standards.

-- Externship Opportunities - Employers value hands-on experience.
+Externship Opportunities.
+Employers value hands-on experience.

-- Exam Preparation - Look for courses that teach both theory and practical skills.
+Exam Preparation.
+Look for courses that teach both theory and practical skills.

-- Schedule Flexibility - Some schools offer evening or weekend options.
+Schedule Flexibility Some.
+Schools offer evening or weekend options.

 Career Outlook in Maryland

-According to the U.S. Bureau of Labor Statistics, phlebotomist jobs are projected to grow faster than average nationwide.
-In Maryland, demand is steady because of the state's strong healthcare sector, with large hospital systems and research facilities.
+According to the U.S. Bureau of Labor Statistics, phlebotomist jobs are projected to grow faster than average nationwide.1 In Maryland, demand is steady because of the state’s strong healthcare sector, with large hospital systems and research facilities.
 Hospitals, outpatient labs, and mobile collection services are among the main employers.

 If you want to start a hands-on healthcare career without spending years in school, phlebotomy is a smart option in Maryland.